Skip to content

 Unlike other birds that may prefer to fly around or perch on tree branches, these warblers feel more comfortable on the ground.

 However, the MacGillivray’s warbler does leave the ground occasionally to sing.
-Singing is an important behavior for birds, as it is a way for them to communicate with each other.
+Singing is an essential behavior for birds, as it is a way for them to communicate with each other.
 The warbler may fly up to a higher branch or perch to sing its melodious song.

 By spending most of their time on or near the ground, the MacGillivray’s warbler has adapted to a unique lifestyle.
 This behavior sets them apart from others.